Fanny E. Lacy: Songwriting

-Lacy wrote and composed several songs.
-Her published work Juvenile Songs: Jack and Jill, issued by Oliver Ditson in Boston, features the nursery rhyme "Jack and Jill" set to music for piano and voice.
+Lacy wrote and composed songs, including children's pieces issued as sheet music in the United States.
+Her booklet Juvenile Songs: Jack and Jill, published by Oliver Ditson in Boston, sets the nursery rhyme "Jack and Jill" for piano and voice.
 She also composed a separate setting of "Little Jack Horner", likewise published by Ditson.
-Another original composition, "The World of Flowers", is also attributed to her.
+Another song, "The World of Flowers", is also attributed to her.

-In addition to composing music, Lacy's texts were set by other composers in works such as "Come Friends and Neighbours", "Lillian", "The Fruit Gatherers' Song", "The World of Flowers", and "The Sylph of the Forest: The Song of the Fairy Butterfly".
+Lacy also wrote texts set by other composers in pieces including "Come Friends and Neighbours", "Lillian", "The Fruit Gatherers' Song", "The World of Flowers" and "The Sylph of the Forest: The Song of the Fairy Butterfly".

 Other writing

-Lacy was a prolific contributor to 19th-century periodicals, especially The Mirror of Literature, Amusement, and Instruction and the Mirror Monthly Magazine.
-Her fiction included stories such as "The True History of the Celebrated Blue Beard", "The Story of Little Red Riding-Hood", "Cinderella; or, The Little Glass Slipper", "The Disagreeable Lodger", "Jeremy Jollyboy's Pantomime; or, An Old Bachelor's Garret-Window", and "The Vision of the Snow-Storm; A Tale for a Winter Night".
-She also published historical and exotic tales like "Judith and Holofernes", "The Nabob's Arrival", and "The Serpent-Charmer of Cashmere: A Tale of Hindoostan".
-Her poetry appeared in both general and themed formats, including one-off poems such as "The Fruit Gatherers", "Let Us Pray", and "A Wish for the New Year", as well as recurring series titled "Pencillings of Poesy" and "Lays from Shakespeare".
+Lacy contributed regularly to 19th-century periodicals, especially The Mirror of Literature, Amusement, and Instruction and the Mirror Monthly Magazine.
+Her fiction included tales such as "The True History of the Celebrated Blue Beard", "The Story of Little Red Riding-Hood", "Cinderella; or, The Little Glass Slipper", "The Disagreeable Lodger", "Jeremy Jollyboy's Pantomime; or, An Old Bachelor's Garret-Window", and "The Vision of the Snow-Storm; A Tale for a Winter Night".
+She also wrote historical and exotic stories including "Judith and Holofernes", "The Nabob's Arrival" and "The Serpent-Charmer of Cashmere: A Tale of Hindoostan".
+Her poetry appeared both as individual pieces, such as "The Fruit Gatherers", "Let Us Pray" and "A Wish for the New Year", and in recurring series titled "Pencillings of Poesy" and "Lays from Shakespeare".

-In the 1850s, Lacy published several works of fiction and poetry.
-Her novel The Visitor in Grey, and Other Tales was dedicated, with permission, to Lord Shaftesbury, a prominent philanthropist.
-One of her poems was also published in the Ragged School Magazine, a periodical associated with educational reform.
-Another novel, Merry Sparks for a Winter Hearth, was dedicated to her literary mentor Albert Smith and received attention in newspaper advertisements.
-Her book Labyrinth and the Path was dedicated to the Reverend John Cumming and included Hindu themes as well as a poem about a character named Basa, who is socially ostracised for converting to Christianity.
+In the 1850s, Lacy published several volumes of fiction and poetry.
+Her collection The Visitor in Grey, and Other Tales was dedicated, with permission, to Lord Shaftesbury.
+One of her poems appeared in the Ragged School Magazine, a periodical associated with educational reform.
+Merry Sparks for a Winter Hearth was dedicated to her literary mentor Albert Smith and was promoted in newspaper advertisements.
+Labyrinth and the Path: A Sacred Poem was dedicated to the Reverend John Cumming and included Hindu themes, together with a poem about a character named Basa who is socially ostracised after converting to Christianity.

 Death

-Lacy died in 1869 at 12 Lansdowne Villas, Fulham, London, aged 83.
+Lacy died in 1869, aged 83, at 12 Lansdowne Villas in Fulham, London.
 She was buried in Brompton Cemetery on 11 December.